HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 #### RNA editing

 Addition of RNA editing data to a DNA variant database seems a sensible thing to do.
-An RNA-based sequencing study might reveal an interesting variant which, when checked in the database, is no listed (since RNA editing data is not recorded).
+An RNA-based sequencing study might reveal an interesting variant which, when checked in the database, is not listed (since RNA editing data is not recorded).
 This will trigger a DNA sequencing experiment, trying to confirm the variant, which will fail since the variant is not present on the DNA level and valuable resources are spoiled.

 The suggestion is to describe RNA editing using "**|@**";